mpg-age-bioinformatics/flaski/README.md

 ## Email logging

-To use the SMTP debugging server from Python.
+To use the SMTP debugging server from Python comment all email related `env` in `docker-compose.yml`.
-This is a fake email server that accepts emails, but instead of sending them, it prints them to the console.
+You can not using python's fake email server that accepts emails, but instead of sending them, it prints them to the console.
 To run this server, open a second terminal session and run the following command on it:
 ```bash
 docker-compose exec server python3 -m smtpd -n -c DebuggingServer localhost:8025